You couldn't find the answer here?

 Do you offer spare parts for your Monkey Locks - Locking Tuners / clamping mechanisms?

 Currently we only offer spacer rings for guitars and basses.
-You can find these in our Shop However, we will also offer other spare parts in the near future.
+You can find these in our shop .
+We will soon also offer other spare parts.

 Do I have to oil or grease Monkey Locks - Locking Tuners clamping mechanisms?

-No, our mechanics are closed and you don't have to grease them (mechanisms are generally greased with Teflon grease, not oiled).
+No, our mechanics are closed and you don't have to grease them (mechanics are generally greased with Teflon grease, not oiled).

-Open mechanics, on the other hand, can use some grease after a few years, after thoroughly cleaning the mechanics.
+Open mechanics, on the other hand, can take a little grease after a few years after the mechanics have been thoroughly cleaned.

-Learn here about the advantages of our mechanics.
+Learn more about the benefits of our mechanics here .

 How do I use locking tuners correctly?
-How do I put strings on locking tuners correctly?
+How do I wind strings correctly with Locking Tuners?

-It is extremely important that locking tuners are not used like normal guitar machine heads.
-With normal guitar machine heads, the strings are wound around the adjusting axle/post.
-This can lead to the strings always slipping slightly and thus detuning the guitar.
+It is extremely important that locking tuners are not used like normal guitar tuners.
+With normal guitar tuners, the strings are wrapped around the adjusting axis/post.
+This can cause the strings to slip slightly and thus put the guitar out of tune.

 This is avoided with locking tuners.
-But here it is extremely important that the strings are not wrapped around the adjustment axis/post.
+But here it is extremely important that the strings are not wrapped around the adjusting axis/post.

 Collapsible content